TRIC-seq logoTRIC-seq

 • Contact specificity is better reflected by Of (and FDR) than by counts alone—use both when ranking candidates.

-• Use long‑range (kb‑scale) enrichment to flag distal regulation, then validate in pairMAP.
+• Use long‑range (kb‑scale) enrichment to flag distal regulation, then validate in the Pair lens.

 Cite this resource: please cite the TRIC‑seq preprint doi:10.1101/2025.09.11.675593 and GEO accession GSE305265 when using this explorer.